 Of course just like most things the spices didn’t replenish itself, leaving me in dire desperation upon realising that the stash I brought from home was way below the legal limit of what is considered justifiable for my spice intake per annum.
 And then one day as if the Universe was in some sort of divine conspiracy to end the crisis looming over my head, I took a

 wrong turn by sheer distraction and found myself in the heart of Little Morocco.
 It’s what I like to call it because it is for me, what Little Italy is for bleeding heart Italians, subsisting in New York.
 What I found there was everything I had been dreaming about, I thought Indians were in love with spices, and then I met Moroccans.
 Needless to say all my spice troubles were over and a beautiful introduction to blends I’ve never tried before all began in one sublime afternoon.
 Living up to its reputation the Master spice blend Ras El Hanout is what spice dreams are made of.
-I heard about this speciality spice, about 10 years ago whilst watching episode of Nigella, who by the looks of it kept an enviable stash in her pantry.
+I heard about this speciality spice, about 10 years ago whilst watching an episode of Nigella, who by the looks of it kept an enviable stash in her pantry.
 From the provocative way she described it (like only Nigella can) I knew I had to get my hands on a packet, but searched as I did, I always came up empty-handed or with something that resembled Garam Masala.
 Four years ago I asked a friend from Morocco who was making her way back there to visit family, if she by any chance knew about the spice that eluded me for almost six years and of course she knew it!
-I wasn’t going to give up, she was the closest I’d come to finding it so I begged asked her if she would bring me back a packet and she said yes but sadly she forgot, taking me up to a DECADE before I finally got my hands on the mystical and mysterious Master of all blends.
+I wasn’t going to give up, she was the closest I’d come to finding it so I begged her to bring me back a packet and she said yes but not so surprisingly she forgot, taking me up to a DECADE before I finally got my hands on the mystical and mysterious Master of all blends.

 A traditional North African spice blend, Ras el Hanout gets its name from an Arabic phrase meaning “head of the shop”– which probably refers to the very best a spice merchant can offer.
 It is highly notable for its assortment of seasonings, which can go up to sixty different seeds, spices, roots and barks leaving me amazed how the whole harmoniously becomes so much more than the sum of its parts.
 Ras el Hanout is not a spicy blend, but it gives pungent, warm flavour and golden colour.
 The cinnamon, cloves, star anise and nutmeg also add sweet accents with a dash of dry lavender and rose petals for a floral fragrance.
 This unique blend with deep, complex flavours and exotic aromas can be used in a myriad of ways.
 Use it as a marinade to flavour tagines and stews or as a dry rub to flavour meat and vegetables or toss it over popcorn.
 The harmonious notes also flavours rice, couscous, game and lamb beautifully.
 Add 1 tsp spice to every 1 cup of rice or couscous or use it flavour cream cheese for an exotic dip.